Motor Pool Information

 - Possession or consumption of alcoholic beverages and/or drugs in vehicles is prohibited.
 Evidence of such may result in the forfeiture of future Motor Pool privileges.

 - Mechanical failure or damage due to the negligence of the driver will be the responsibility of the user department or student organization.

 - The driver is responsible for all personal belongings in the vehicle.
 The user is to remove all trash from the vehicle upon return.
 The user group will be charged for any cleaning required due to their neglect.

-- The driver is responsible for refueling the vehicle before returning it to the Motor Pool.
-If the vehicle is not refueled before being returned to the Motor Pool, the user department will be charged for vehicle refueling.
+- The driver is responsible for refuelling the vehicle before returning it to the Motor Pool.
+If the vehicle is not refuelled before being returned to the Motor Pool, the user department will be charged for vehicle refuelling.

-- Failure to follow policies may result in forfeiture of Motor Pool privileges for the Department involved.
+- Failure to follow policies may result in additional charges and/or forfeiture of Motor Pool privileges for the Department involved.

 - The security of the vehicle is the responsibility of the driver.

 - It is the user department's responsibility to have their drivers adhere to all speed and traffic laws.

 - An accident report form and insurance information are located on the sun visor of all Vehicles.
 All accidents are to be reported within 24 hours and immediately if personal injury is involved.
 See procedures below.